 Our tip: Don't be rushed, take the time to read the small print.
 The large print will draw you in but if you read the label small print, you should find the price per 100 grams or per ounce/litre and you'll be surprised how often the headline deals are actually more expensive than just buying a different package type or size of the product.

 The cheapest products in a supermarket are almost always positioned on the bottom of the shelving where you'll need to bend over to pick it up.
 You also may not be able to easily read the price ticket.
 Most people will shop on the middle rows because it is easier and often quicker.
 These are where the highest profit items are kept and they are the ones the supermarkets want you to buy.

-The layout, the music, the colours and the product types are all decided based on principles laid down by industry experts on people - psychologists and behavioural experts who know how we think.
+The layout, the music, the colors, and the product types are all decided based on principles laid down by industry experts on people - psychologists and behavioral experts who know how we think.
 And so the savvy shopper will certainly be able to take advantage of great deals in their weekly shop, but it takes a little time and effort just to be more aware of what we are being encouraged to reach for in the aisles.